 Volunteering is a great way to give back to your community while meeting your neighbors and gaining new experiences.
 The City of Big Lake created the Volunteer Program to make it easier for you to find volunteer opportunities that fit your skills and interests.

 If you attend Spud Fest, enjoy the City’s parks and lakes, or attend local events including Music in the Park and the Big Lake Farmers Market, then you are directly benefiting from local volunteers.
 By volunteering you can gain job experience, meet new people, and stay active year round.
 Check out the list below of the many volunteer opportunities available in Big Lake.
 If you see something of interest, fill out an online application or reach out to the Recreation and Communication Coordinator.

 Before you apply for a volunteer position you must read the Big Lake Volunteer Handbook and acknowledge that you read the handbook at the time you submit your online application.

-Market Photographer: Photos help to capture all the food and fun at the Farmers Market.
-We can never have enough to use in promotional materials, website, Facebook, etc. Must provide own camera.
-Commitment: 1-2 hours every third Saturday of the month from November to April or as your schedule allows.
+Photos help to capture the memories made at the City's various events.
+We can never have enough to use in promotional materials, on the website, and in social media posts.
+Must provide own camera.
+Commitment: 1-2 hours at various events throughout the year, or as your schedule allows.
 If you are interested in volunteering, click here.